What is a concussion?

 The recovery time from a concussion varies per individual – days, weeks, months.
 Factors that can affect recovery include age, history of previous concussions, general medical conditions and a history of learning problems.

 It is important that the individual be symptom-free before beginning a gradual return to physical exertion.
 Returning to physical activity too soon can result in prolonged symptoms and may increase the chances of second impact syndrome, which occurs when an unrecovered, concussed brain suffers another injury causing severe neurologic impairment and possibly death.
-Your team will also assist with school re-entry and will recommend accommodations to help with the process.
+Your team will also assist with school and work re-entry and will recommend accommodations to help with the process.

 The Good Shepherd Advantage for Concussion Evaluation and Treatment